Eric Haase Player Props: Tigers vs. Twins

-Eric Haase -- with an on-base percentage of .212 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Jose De Leon on the mound, on June 17 at 2:10 PM ET.
+Eric Haase -- with an on-base percentage of .212 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Minnesota Twins, with Louie Varland on the mound, on June 18 at 2:10 PM ET.

 Eric Haase Game Info & Props vs. the Twins